jwmerrill/jwmerrill.github.io/_posts/2016-12-12-sunset-geometry.md

 Notice that the reflection dips just as far below the horizon as the sun peaks above it.

-Actual photographs of the sun setting over calm water ([like Vanderbei's](http://www.princeton.edu/~rvdb/Sunset-crop-lossless.jpg)) look more like this:
+Actual photographs of the sun setting over calm water ([like Vanderbei's](http://www.princeton.edu/~rvdb/Sunset-crop-lossless.jpg){%marginnote 'photo-skepticism' """Update: I should have been more careful to note that most photographs of sunsets over water actually don't look like Vanderbei's photograph (or my diagram) because of waves and atmospheric effects, and that sensor saturation artifacts make it hard to interpret images like this.
+Reproducing Vanderbei's image may be somewhere between hard and impossible.
+[More Below](#skepticism)."""%}) look more like this:

 <div>
 <img alt="Round earth sunset diagram" src="/img/sunset-round.png"/>